Joey-Sisk/browserGame/concepts.md

 I am open to any new ideas or reworking of my current ideas.
 The gameplay should be simple, quick, and also at least somewhat balanced.

+## Some things im still undecided about:
+Should the heroes and monsters do fixed damage based on their weapons and level, or randomly picking based on their weapons and stats from a range?
+I think fixed would feel more consistant and balenced but random has a more classic rpg feel to it.

+Also when leveling should the heroes get fixed stat updrades, or should they be allowed to choose where to allocate points?

+Should there be a store where the heroes can purchase new items and upgrades or should they only find those things from loot?

+Should the monster come from a predetermined list or should we builed it based on the stats of the player characters?
+Same for the heroes and items.